klaxit/open-carpooling-service-specification/README.md

 This repo provides specifications draft for a new carpooling API standard.

 ### `carpool-api-en.yml`
 A perfect copy of the (Vianavigo Carpool API specification)[https://doc.vianavigo.com/api-carpool/] translated in English.
 Except some minor modifications on HTTP statuses.

 ### `carpool-api-refined-en.yml`

-A perfect copy of the (Vianavigo Carpool API specification)[https://doc.vianavigo.com/api-carpool/] translated in English.
+A new proposition compatible with (Vianavigo Carpool API specification)[https://doc.vianavigo.com/api-carpool/], but modified according to 5 years feedbacks in production.

 With these changes that must be discussed :
 - add a mandatory `passengerPickupDate` as it's the one date the requesting passenger cares about.